dahoum/Nursery/Futures/README.md

 I like the plural: "futures".
 There are many possible futures.
 Which one will exactly happen, we do not know.

-Here I keep my views on the Futures.
+On this page I keep my views on the Futures.

 They are all my oroginal ideas.
-I may and for sure have been inspired to have them, by facts, events, people and ideas.
+I may have and for sure have been inspired to have them, by facts, events, people and ideas.
 I may have even encountered them and then forgotten the encounter, thinking they are mine.
 So, in my honest opinion, they are mine, until I realise it is otherwise.

 ## Computing